Talmidi Library

 What Is Folk Religion?

-Folk religion, in contrast to taught religion, covers beliefs and traditions that are not an officially taught part of our faith, but which are held by ordinary people.
+Folk religion, in contrast to taught religion, covers beliefs and traditions that are not an officially taught part of our faith, but which are held by ordinary people, and passed on through word of mouth.
 Israelite religion allows personal faith; for example, we are not taught in any great detail what happens in the afterlife, but most Followers of the Way have some idea of the afterlife.
 We are not required to believe in miracles or angels, but most Followers believe in both.

-The only caution that Talmidaism makes with regard to folk religion, is that it should complement, not overtake, official religion.
+The only caution that Talmidaism makes with regard to folk religion, is that it should complement, not overtake, official religion and recognised Yahwist beliefs.
 If folk beliefs become central to one’s faith – for example, believing that angels play an essential part in our relationship with God – then one’s personal faith has lost its way.

 The afterlife (and for some, pre-life), belongs to the realm of folk religion.
-Such beliefs are entirely personal, and as long as one’s beliefs do not interfere or hinder the fulfilment of God’s kingdom in this life, there is relative freedom of belief (apart from a rejection of reincarnation).
+Such beliefs are entirely personal, and as long as one’s beliefs do not interfere or hinder one’s personal God-given mission, or the fulfilment of God’s kingdom in this life, there is relative freedom of belief (apart from a rejection of reincarnation).

 Miracles are another part of folk religion.
 There is no requirement to believe in them, or to justify them.
-However, if one’s faith becomes dependent on the supposed truth or existence of miracles, then one has lost faith in the active presence of God in this world, who acts in the natural as well as the supernatural.
+However, if the justification of one’s faith becomes entirely dependent on the supposed truth or existence of miracles, then one has lost faith in the active presence of God in this world, who acts in the natural as well as the supernatural realm.

 Superstition

 Superstition is one aspect of primitive folk religion that is actively discouraged by Talmidaism.
 This is the belief that certain actions, charms, incantations and people will bring either good or bad fortune.
 This detracts from the belief in YHVH as the supreme ruler of all that is, that all good things are due to Him alone.
-Yahwist religion opposed the belief in such aspects of pagan religion that held that objects has the ability to attract good or evil.
+Yahwist religion opposed the belief in such aspects of pagan religion that held that certain objects have the ability to attract good or evil.
+These are the main reasons why Talmidaism does not accept Kabbalist beliefs, for example.

 Demons and evil spirits